hcvst/bootcamp-lab/README.md

 }
 ```

-- Enter shell with `nix-shell`
+- Enter shell by typing `nix-shell` in the project's root directory.
-- Write word count example
+- Implement the Spark word count example.
-- Commit your changes and push them to your github account
+- Commit your changes to your fork of this repository and push them.
-- For a Python refresher consult https://learnxinyminutes.com/docs/python/.
+- For a Python refresher please consult https://learnxinyminutes.com/docs/python/.